-A REIT or a controlled company is precluded from claiming any building tax allowances; however, a wear and tear/depreciation allowance on assets, other than immovable property, may be claimed by a REIT or a controlled company, assuming that all relevant requirements are met.
+A REIT or a controlled company is precluded from claiming any building tax allowances.
+However, a wear and tear/depreciation allowance on assets, other than immovable property may be claimed by a REIT or a controlled company, assuming that all relevant requirements are met.

 Where a REIT or controlled company is the beneficiary of a non-resident (vesting) trust and this trust was liable/subject to tax on income in the country where it was established, the amount of tax proved to be payable (to a government other South Africa) by the trust, as is attributable to the interest of the REIT or controlled company in that trust, will be allowed as a deduction from taxable income of the REIT or controlled company.
-In order for this amount of foreign tax to be deductible, there must be no right to recovery.
-This deduction is allowed before taking into account any deduction of a qualifying distribution.
+In order for the foreign tax incurred to be deductible, there must be no right to recovery.
+This deduction is allowed prior to taking into account any deduction of a qualifying distribution.

-Any tax paid by a REIT or controlled company to a government other than South Africa is deductible for income tax purposes if the amount has been proved to be payable and there is no right to recovery (other than the entitlement to carry back losses).
+Similarly, any tax paid by a REIT or controlled company to a government other than South Africa is deductible for income tax purposes if, the amount has been proved to be payable and there is no right to recovery (other than the entitlement to carry back losses).
 This deduction is allowed before taking into account any deduction of a qualifying distribution.

 The amount of any donation made by a REIT or controlled company is allowed as a deduction from taxable income.
-This deduction is limited to 10% of taxable income, after taking into account both foreign tax deductions (mentioned above) and before any deduction of a qualifying distribution.
+This deduction is limited to 10% of taxable income, after taking into account any assessed loss brought forward from the previous year of assessment, any taxable capital gain, both foreign tax deductions (mentioned above) and before any deduction of a qualifying distribution.